-After saying "I do" to taking on the role of being a bridesmaid, you may have started to realize that being part of the bride’s wedding squad is just something you are not comfortable doing.
+After saying "I do" to taking on the role of being a bridesmaid, you may start to realize that being part of the bride’s wedding squad is just something you're not comfortable doing.

 Whether that’s because you don’t have the time, money, or energy to commit to a role so big and important, it’s OK to let the bride know you’d like to step away from being a bridesmaid and just be a wedding guest instead.

 Wondering how to do that?
-Use these six tips to help you out.
+These six tips will help you out.

 If being a bridesmaid isn’t something your entire heart is in and you want to just be a wedding guest instead, be sure to make that decision ASAP.
-The longer you wait, the longer the bride will assume you’re happy about being part of her bridal squad and the more money you will find yourself spending on items and things you don't want to do.
+The longer you wait, the longer the bride will assume you’re happy about being a part of her bridal squad, and the more money you'll spend on items and things you don't want or need.

 Once you’ve fully made the decision, it’s best to have a plan in place.
 How are you going to break the news?
 Where are you going to do it?
 And most importantly, what are you going to say?

-You should try to do it one-on-one and also do it in-person if you can.
-As for what to say, be sure to let the bride know exactly why you no longer want to be a bridesmaid, so that she can understand the decision that you have made.
+You should try to do it one-on-one and also in person if you can.
+As for what to say, be sure to let the bride know exactly why you no longer want to be a bridesmaid so that she can understand the decision that you have made.

 It’s okay to be honest and let the bride know why you’re just not feeling being a bridesmaid.
-Perhaps it is because you don’t have the time to commit to all of her pre-wedding activities and needs or maybe it’s because you live out of state and you can’t afford to fly back and forth for the bridal shower and the bachelorette party.
-Maybe it’s because you are stressed out at work and don’t want to take the stress out on her.
+Perhaps it is because you don’t have the time to commit to all of her pre-wedding activities and needs, or maybe it’s because you live out of state and can’t afford to fly back and forth for the bridal shower and the bachelorette party.
+Maybe it’s because you're stressed because of work and don’t want to take the stress out on her.
 Or maybe it’s because you are already a bridesmaid in three other weddings and you just don’t have it in you to join another bridal party.

-Either way, confess your reasoning so that the bride feels as though you are being as transparent as possible with the decision that you made.
+Regardless of what it is, confess your reasoning so that the bride feels as though you are being as transparent as possible with the decision that you've made.

-There’s a chance the bride will be upset with you—have a response ready for how you are going to help out during the wedding planning process.
-Offer up two or three things you can still take on and help out with, even though you won’t be a bridesmaid anymore.
-This will show that you have made an effort to still be engaged in the wedding adventure, without taking on the bridesmaid title.
+There’s a chance the bride will be upset with you, so have a response ready explaining how you're going to help out during the wedding planning process.
+Offer up two or three things you can still take on and help out with even though you won’t be a bridesmaid anymore.
+This will show that you're making an effort to still be engaged in the wedding adventure without taking on the bridesmaid title.

 If you have already purchased the bridesmaid dress, see if you can get your money back.
-See if you can sell it back to the store you ordered it from or sell it to another bridesmaid who hasn’t ordered her dress yet.
+You might be able to sell it back to the store you ordered it from or even sell it to another bridesmaid who hasn’t ordered her dress yet.
 You can also look for places online that resell bridesmaid dresses and get some of the money you paid back.